elkan1788/elkan1788.github.io/content/en/post/2021/03-20-join-istio-translation-org.md

 ### 1.5 MD file editing tool

 Istio's site documents are all in MD format, so we need an MD document editing tool that we're familiar with.
-It is recommended to use the extensive and powerful 'Sublime Text' text editor, plus the 'Markdown Editing' plug-in to make your MD document editing very smooth.
+It is recommended to use the extensive and powerful `Sublime Text` text editor, plus the `Markdown Editing` plug-in to make your MD document editing very smooth.

 Translation tool